derkiner/Iyzico_Practicum_Frontend-Projects/Week_3/Assignment_3/README.md

 # Asian Kitchen's Menu

 ## DEMO
-- This website is hosted here => https://asian-menu.netlify.app/
+- This project is hosted here => https://asian-menu.netlify.app/

 <hr>

 ## Features:
 - Clean Code Principles (Detailed Notes & Meaningful Variable Names)
-- CSS styling on the existing project
+- The content is the same as requested, but there is some more CSS styling on the existing project.
 - In CSS, 'px' values are replaced with 'rem' ones on purpose (Reason: It is known that 'rem' figures are more responsive.
 Here is my article/detailed analysis on this topic: https://www.freecodecamp.org/news/override-root-font-size-for-a-better-user-experience/)